 No shit, sir!
-I've bought my laptop to enjoy games in Wine/dualboot and you say to me I shouldn't have bought in the first place?
+I've bought my laptop to enjoy games in Wine/dualboot and you dare tell me I shouldn't have bought in the first place?
 I kindly suggest you not to

 impose your opinion on other people who can actually get pleasure from playing high quality games.
 Saying that SSHFS is a replacement for Windows File Sharing

-is the most ridiculous thing I've heard in my entire life.
+is the most ridiculous thing that I've heard in my entire life.

 It's worth noting that the most vocal participants of the Open Source community are extremely